tylercode362/Chrome-extension-ChatGPT-API/README.md

 ## Features
-Communicate with chat.openai.com using WebSockets
+- Establish real-time communication with chat.openai.com using WebSockets
-Send messages to chat.openai.com through a WebSocket server Receive responses from chat.openai.com (ChatGPT Web) and display them in the chat interface
+- Effortlessly send messages to chat.openai.com via a WebSocket server
+- Receive prompt responses from ChatGPT Web, directly displayed in the chat interface

-Support: ChatGPT Plus (GPT-3.5 / GPT-4) & Free Version
+- Broad compatibility with ChatGPT Plus (GPT-3.5 / GPT-4) and Free Version

 ## Usage
 Clone the repository to your local machine: